Social Worker

 What did you go to school for, and what would you recommend as the best educational path to get into social work?

-Asked by Ivorie almost 10 years ago
+Asked by Ivorie over 10 years ago

 All registered/licensed Social Workers must graduate from an accredited Master of Social Work program which includes both formal classes and field work.
 To achieve a clinical license, the Social Worker must pass an exam (the Social Work Boards) and many states also require some additional state-specific coursework related to their laws and regulations around psychotherapy.